gocd/www.go.cd/source/posts/2015-06-13-using-windows-powershell-tasks.html.markdown

 set-executionpolicy remotesigned -force
 ```

-This will allow you to run local scripts on the Windows Go agent box.
+This will allow you to run local scripts on the Windows GoCD agent box.

 ### PowerShell task commands